A. SCHOOL REVIEWPlease note:

 - Please note:

-- Programs are routed to Provost first.
-With Provost acknowledgment, programs are routed forward to University Review.
+- Effective fall 2017, Programs are routed to Provost following Curriculum Coordination Office review.
+With Provost acknowledgment, programs are routed forward to subcommittee review.

 - Financial Aid reviews fall and spring semester course proposals that do not span fifteen weeks of instruction, with a final summative experience on the University-scheduled final exam day and time.